BestTimesToVisit.com Logo

 CTA Buses

 An extensive bus network complements the 'L' train, reaching areas not served by the elevated lines.
-Useful for shorter distances or reaching specific addresses within neighborhoods.
-Use the Transit app or the CTA website for real-time tracking.
+Routes are numerous and cover the entire city.
+Use the Ventra card for payment.

 Divvy Bikes

-Chicago's bike-sharing program offers a fun and healthy way to explore, particularly along the lakefront and in many parks.
-Docks are located throughout the city, making it easy to pick up and drop off bikes.
+Chicago's bike-sharing program offers a fun and affordable way to explore the city's lakefront, parks, and neighborhoods.
+Docks are located throughout the city.

-Tip:Download the Divvy app to easily unlock bikes and manage your account.
-Be mindful of traffic and pedestrians, especially in crowded areas.
-Always lock your bike securely at designated docks.
+Tip:Download the Divvy app to locate bikes, unlock them, and pay.
+Be mindful of traffic laws and wear a helmet.
+Chicago can be windy, so dress accordingly.
+Always lock your bike securely at a designated Divvy dock.

 Water Taxi

-A scenic and enjoyable way to travel between Navy Pier and other points along the Chicago River.
-Offers stunning views of the city skyline.
-It's a tourist-oriented option but a memorable one.
+A scenic way to travel between Navy Pier and other lakefront destinations, offering stunning views of the city skyline.
+Operates seasonally.

-Cost:Varies depending on the route and season; typically $30-$40 per person for a round trip
+Cost:Varies depending on the route and season; typically $30-$40 roundtrip.

 Tip:Check the schedule and book in advance, especially during peak season.
-Enjoy the views and take photos!
-Be aware that water taxis might be affected by weather conditions.
+Enjoy the views and take photos, but be mindful of other passengers.
+Dress in layers as it can get chilly on the water.

 Ride-sharing services (Uber/Lyft)

-Convenient for point-to-point travel, especially at night or in areas with limited public transport.
-Use apps to easily book and track your ride.
+Convenient for point-to-point travel, especially at night or to areas with limited public transport.
+Widely available throughout the city.

-Cost:Varies depending on distance, time of day, and demand; expect to pay more during peak hours or in bad weather.
+Cost:Varies depending on distance, time of day, and demand.
+Expect to pay more during rush hour or inclement weather.

 Similar Destinations